-Welcome to my new website.
-Here you can find information on my Current and upcoming shows as well as projects in development and Summer School and Workshop news.
+Welcome to my website.
+Here you can find information on my current and upcoming shows as well as projects in development and Summer School and Workshop news.

 Something as silly as this could only work if it was put together with serious craft, and it was, like a pristinely assembled jigsaw puzzle that, when put together, makes you scream with laughter.
 Kudos to director Mark Bell, scenic designer Nigel Hook—and Duran Duran.

 “But the exceptional direction of the piece, by Mark Bell, embraces risk and danger to an extraordinary extent.
 That means "The Play That Goes Wrong" never seems safe or comfortable in its own skin — the tricked-out design by Nigel Hook is exceptionally clever and suffused with booby traps of considerable aesthetic imagination, but it remains persistently tawdry, as it should be, of course.
 And thus at no point is "The Play That Goes Wrong" one of those smug, accomplished London imports, sets collapsing on cue and well-spoken farceurs risking nothing.

 There’s no paucity of wit to the proceedings, and director Mark Bell stages the action with clockwork precision.

 But wait.
 Although Mark Bell is the real director, he should get a special Tony for best choreography in a nonmusical.
 The physical comedy demands stopwatch precision to make the cumulative antics, not just pratfalls and spit-takes work, without hurting the real actors.